Pazemo/docs/source/index.html.old.md

   "rate": 0
 }
 ```
-There are four steps to execute withdraws:
+There are four steps to execute payouts:

 **Step 1: Create a quote**